Manchester Ragged and Industrial Schools / Industrial School for Boys, Ardwick Green, Manchester

-- Manchester Archives, Manchester Cemtral Library, St Peter's Square, City Centre, Manchester M2 5PD.
+- Greater Manchester County Record Office (with Manchester Archives), Archives+, Manchester Central Library, St Peter's Square, Manchester M2 5PD.
 Holdings include: Admission registers (1866-1921); Discharge registers (1896-1906); Annual reports; Licensing registers; Medical reports; Punishment books; Annual reports; Committee minutes; etc.

 - Mahood, Linda Policing Gender, Class and Family: Britain, 1850-1940 (1995, Univeristy of Alberta Press)